 - If you want to apply a time zone only to individual records, you can specify an offset from UTC for the respective record.
 For example, if you had a date value of Tuesday, July 28, 2009 5:23 AM+8, that reflects a time zone that is eight hours ahead of UTC.
 See www.worldtimezone.com for a list of the world's time zones.
 When the time zone is specified per record in the CSV file, a time zone selected during publishing is applied to those records that do not have an offset specified.

-- If you alter date fields in the feature layer you published, including if you alter the hosted feature layer to use the Keep track of who created and last updated features option, the date fields capture values in the editor's local time and convert to UTC with the time offset applied.
+- If you alter date fields in the feature layer you published, including if you alter the hosted feature layer to Keep track of who created and last updated features, the date fields capture values in the editor's local time and convert to UTC with the time offset applied.

 - When you export data from a hosted feature layer for which you specified a time zone when you published, no offset is applied.
 Data is exported in UTC format, which effectively maintains the time zone you selected when publishing.

 - Only standard time zones are available in the Time Zone list when publishing.
-However, daylight saving time is automatically applied if a date value in your CSV file falls within daylight saving time and the selected time zone recognizes daylight saving time.
+However, daylight savings time is automatically applied if a date value in your CSV falls within daylight savings time and the selected time zone recognizes daylight savings time.

-Considerations for adding CSV and TXT files to Map Viewer
+Considerations for adding CSV and TXT files to the map viewer

 - The more address fields you include, the more accurate your geocoding results will be.
 For example, address and ZIP Code will yield better results than just address.